-Let’s talk cookies.
-I’ve got a bunch over here, and all would be perfect for your Christmas cookie baking spree.
-(Is that a thing for anyone else?
-Or just me?)
+MORE COOKIES: I’ve got a bunch over here, and all would be perfect for your Christmas cookie baking spree.

-1) In a large, cream the butter and sugar together using an electric mixer until fluffy.
+- In a large bowl, cream the butter and sugar together using an electric mixer until fluffy.
 Add the egg and vanilla.
 Mix in the flour, baking powder and salt and beat until combined.

 - Divide the dough in two and flatten each half into a disc.
 Wrap in plastic and freeze for at least 20 minutes, until firm.
 (Dough can be frozen for up to 3 months and thawed overnight in the fridge.)